-For 80 years, the Legal Aid Foundation of Los Angeles (LAFLA) has been providing civil legal services to poor and low-income people in Los Angeles County.
+For more than 85 years, the Legal Aid Foundation of Los Angeles (LAFLA) has provided civil legal services to poor and low-income people in Los Angeles County.
 In 2001, we merged with the Legal Aid Foundation of Long Beach, resulting in more resources and a greater reach to people in need.

 Nearly 12,000 individuals and families are provided with legal services annually and an additional 35, 000 litigants are helped through LAFLA’s four Self Help Legal Access Centers.
 Another 20,000 are assisted through referrals, workshops and community outreach activities.

 Our largest funding source is Legal Services Corporation, a nonprofit corporation established by Congress to administer a nationwide civil legal assistance program.
 LAFLA receives additional funding from the State Bar of California’s Legal Services Trust Fund Program, the State of California Equal Access Fund, the City of Long Beach, the City and County of Los Angeles, the City of Santa Monica, and a variety of grants from federal agencies, including the Department of Health and Human Services, the Department of Justice, and the Department of Transportation, and the Institute for Foreclosure Legal Assistance.
 We also receive a small grant from the United Nations Commission on Human Rights.